raimohanska/ourboard/YJS_CRDT_WIP.md

 Must-haves

--   UI: Manage focus etc. Now selection goes directly to text edit mode, even in multiselect.
-Make test stricter on that the initial text is shown and correctly replaced.
-Select all text on click.
--   Undo buffer integration
+-   UI: Copy-pasting items should copy CRDT as well.
+Most likely we want to keep the item.text up to date locally with CRDT items, even though we do not dispatch updates to the server.
+-   Undo buffer integration.
+Editor has its own local undo but we should also add the full edit as a global undo item
+-   Mobile check
 -   Manage session on the server side: terminate YJS sockets when websocket session is terminated
 -   Performance testing
 -   Playwright tests